 Install the latest Microsoft SQL Server updates to make sure that your system benefits from the latest improvements and patches.
 For more information about the available updates, go to the Update Center for Microsoft SQL Server.

-As always, if you’ve come across other solutions to fix the ‘Not enough storage is available to process this command’ error, you can list the troubleshooting steps in the comment section below.
+As always, if you’ve come across other solutions to fix the not enough memory resources are available to process this command error, you can list the troubleshooting steps in the comment section below.

 FAQ: Learn more about not enough memory resources?